grbot/varcall/README.md

 * **bam-to-cram** - Need to provide a sample sheet with paths to the BAMs.
 BAMs are converted to CRAM (v3), indexed, stats are calculated and md5sums are generated.
 * **cram-to-fastq** - Need to provide a sample sheet with paths to the CRAMs.
 CRAMs are converted to Fastq (forward and reverse pair).`
 * **index-bams** - Need to provide a sample sheet with paths to the BAMs.
 BAMs are indexed.`
-* **select-from-combined-gvcf** - Need to provide the path to the combined GVCF and list of sample ids to be removed.
-Sample ids are removed from the combined gVCF and a new combined gVCF are generated.`

 ## Note
 * The main pipeline can be followed for a single sample or joint calling sample.
 For a single sample the `combine-gvcf` can be skipped and the `gene-calling` and `genome-calling` configs can point to single sample `.g.vcf`.